rofernan42/Libasm/README.md

 ```
 ./libasm [arg1] [arg2] ...
 ```
-Follow the instructions when executing the main.
+Follow the instructions when executing the program.